ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Ripon College has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may be eligible for the following types of financial support at Ripon College:
+International students are not eligible for loans or grants from the U.S. government, but should research private or school-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may qualify for the following types of financial support at Ripon College:

 •Ripon College-specific scholarships